 6-max postflop strategy

 Once you’ve nailed down your preflop ranges, you’re ready to improve your game ‘on the streets’ also known as postflop.
-In the recent years poker has evolved very quickly thanks to the solutions from gto solvers, which we have covered more in detail in our article Learning No-Limit Holdem With Poker Solvers here.
+In the recent years, online poker has evolved very quickly thanks to the solutions from GTO solvers.
+We have covered poker solvers more in detail in our article Learning No-Limit Holdem With Poker Solvers here.
 As a result of solver simulations, there’s less guesswork about optimal approaches to the common situations.
 Let’s take a look at how we should approach those situations:

 Playing postflop as the opener: c-betting & double barrelling

-Ever heard of the game chicken?
+Ever heard of the game of chicken?
 A game of chicken occurs when there are two or more players, and the last player to blink wins the pot.
-In poker this means that nobody flopped huge, so it’s only about who is the last one to give up the pot.
+In poker, this means that nobody flopped huge, so it’s only about who is the last one to give up the pot.
 This scenario occurs much more often in 6-max compared to full-ring, and being the aggressor will give you a significant edge over any opponents who play fit-or-fold.
-Pots won this way increase your ‘red line’ winnings, also known as non-showdown winnings.
+Pots won this way increase your red line winnings, also known as non-showdown winnings.

 Here’s an example of c-betting and barrelling: